-d.
-Utilities
+4. Utilities.

-- All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the systems; - Water wells shall be located on high ground that is not in the floodway (WAC 173-160-171); - New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into flood waters; - Onsite waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.
+- All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the system; - New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters; - c.
+Onsite waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding; - New water wells shall be constructed in compliance with WAC 173-160-171; - Elevate or adequately anchor propane tanks if located below the regulatory flood elevation; and - f.
+Elevate or floodproof utilities below the regulatory flood elevation. - E. Specific Standards.
+In all areas of special flood hazards where base flood elevation data has been provided (Zones A1-30, AH, and AE) the following provisions are required: